spaul13/Furion_Prerendering_Engine/README.md

 Create an empty GameObject named "Capture Panorama" and add the CapturePanorama script (can be found inside 360 Panorama capture) to it

-Create another empty Gameobject name it as Probe Camera
+Create another empty Gameobject name it as "ProbeCamera".

+Add Rigidbody component to it and uncheck Use Gravity